ray-project/ray/doc/source/actors.rst

 To indicate that an actor requires one GPU, we pass in ``num_gpus=1`` to ``ray.actor``.
 Note that in order for this to work, Ray must have been started with some GPUs, e.g., via ``ray.init(num_gpus=2)``.
-Otherwise, when you try to instantiate the GPU version with ``NeuralNetOnGPU()``, an exception will be thrown saying that there aren't enough GPUs in the system.
+Otherwise, when you try to instantiate the GPU version with ``NeuralNetOnGPU.remote()``, an exception will be thrown saying that there aren't enough GPUs in the system.

 When the actor is created, it will have access to a list of the IDs of the GPUs that it is allowed to use via ``ray.get_gpu_ids()``.
 This is a list of integers,